AsimKhan2019/Resturant-Scanner/USERGUIDE.md

 4. You will now be presented with the `credentials.json` and `AndroidManifest.xml` files in the directories `LogoScanner/LogoScanner` and `LogoScanner/LogoScanner.Android/Properties` respectively
 5. In Visual Studio, right-click the `credentials.json` file and make sure the `Build Action` is set to `EmbeddedResource`

-The `crendentials.json` file contains sensitive API keys will be can be changed at your leisure.
+The `crendentials.json` file containing sensitive API keys can be changed at your leisure.
 They are documented below.

 #### 1.3.2 Generating a Key
 Private and public keys are generated using GPG (https://gnupg.org/).
 GPG is free encryption software that's compliant with the OpenPGP standard.
 To generate a RSA key-pair, run: